PrefectHQ/prefect/docs/concepts/executors.md

 ## Using multiple executors

 Each flow can only have a single executor, but sometimes you may want a subset of your tasks to run elsewhere.
-Subflows can be leveraged to temporarily use a different executor.
+In this case, you can create [subflows](/concepts/flows/#subflows) to temporarily use a different executor.

-For example, we can have a flow (`my_flow`) that runs its tasks locally but uses a subflow (`my_subflow`) to run some tasks in a dask cluster.
+For example, you can have a flow (`my_flow`) that runs its tasks locally, but uses a subflow (`my_subflow`) to run some tasks in a Dask cluster.

 ```python
 from prefect import flow, task